Fishing

 Obtain and review the regulations affecting game fishing where you live.

-Explain why they were adopted and what is accomplished by following them.
+Explain why they were adopted and what is accomplished by following

 8.

-Explain what good outdoor sportsmanlike behavior is and how it relates to
+Explain what good outdoor sportsmanlike behavior is and how it relates

-trespassing, courteous behavior, and obeying fishing regulations.
+littering, trespassing, courteous behavior, and obeying fishing

 9.